TL;DR

 You now have a working skill that handles five types of web access: markdown extraction, screenshots, structured data, search, and documentation crawling.
 The pattern applies to any API you want to integrate.
 Pick the endpoints that matter, wrap them in a script, write a description with clear triggers, and Claude Code can use it across every project.

 The skill directory at ~/.claude/skills/ is yours to expand.
 Add more Firecrawl features from the API documentation, or build entirely different skills for other services.
 Once you understand the SKILL.md structure and how descriptions drive activation, the rest is just implementation.
+Skills aren't exclusive to Claude Code either.
+The Firecrawl skill is also available through OpenClaw's ClawHub ecosystem for self-hosted personal agents.

 My Claude Code skill isn't triggering.
 What's wrong?

 Check three things.
 First, restart Claude Code.
-Skills load at startup, so changes won’t appear until you exit and run claude again.
-Second, run /skills to confirm your skill appears in the list.
-If it’s missing, check that your SKILL.md file has valid YAML frontmatter with both name and description fields.
+Skills load at startup, so changes won't appear until you exit and run `claude` again.
+Second, run `/skills` to confirm your skill appears in the list.
+If it's missing, check that your `SKILL.md` file has valid YAML frontmatter with both `name` and `description` fields.
 Third, review your description.
-Vague descriptions like “helps with web stuff” rarely trigger.
+Vague descriptions like "helps with web stuff" rarely trigger.
 Add specific phrases users would actually say.

 Do I need to restart Claude Code after every change?

 Yes.
 Claude Code reads the skills directory once at startup.
-Any edits to SKILL.md or your scripts require a restart.
-Exit your session and run claude again to load the updated skill.
+Any edits to `SKILL.md` or your scripts require a restart.
+Exit your session and run `claude` again to load the updated skill.

 How do I keep my API key secure?

-Store it in ~/.env or export it in your shell profile.
-Never hardcode keys in your SKILL.md or Python scripts.
-The python-dotenv package loads environment variables automatically, and the key stays outside version control.
+Store it in `~/.env` or export it in your shell profile.
+Never hardcode keys in your `SKILL.md` or Python scripts.
+The `python-dotenv` package loads environment variables automatically, and the key stays outside version control.

 Do I need a paid Firecrawl plan to build a Claude Code skill?